castillocarlosr/Prework-CodeChallenges/README.md

 ```

 -The console will ask "the user" to enter a year.
 Press enter when done.
--The console will display the year the user entered and whether it is a leap year or not.
+<br />-The console will display the year the user entered and whether it is a leap year or not.

 #### Sample Input
 2008